Initial response to injury

 Effect of resting for two days

-- Acute inflammatory response, the body’s initial response to structural injury such as a ligament tear, is just winding down.
-(A typical inflammatory response lasting two to three days after injury)
+Acute inflammatory response, the body’s initial response to structural injury such as a ligament tear or muscle damage, is just winding down (a typical inflammatory response lasting two to three days after injury or stress).

-- Bone irritation, such as from stress fractures and impact injuries, is pretty much unchanged after only two days.
+Bone stress and bone cell recovery, like in a stress fracture and impact injury, is pretty much unchanged after only two days.
 The soreness it generates will ease slightly due to a lack of ongoing loading.

 So overall your body’s had a good rest.
 Most adverse symptoms are beginning to ease and you’re feeling better overall.